vboughner/brain-lambda/README.md

 To list all memories from the command line use `yarn run list`

-To see a report of how many people are using the capsule, use `yarn run report`
+To see a report of how many people are using the capsule, use `yarn run get-report`